ubuntu-mate/ubuntu-mate.org/README.md

 [Transifex](https://www.transifex.com/ubuntu-mate/ubuntu-mate.org/)
 to translate this website.
 The Ubuntu MATE team will pull in completed translations.

+Please refer to the [guidelines](https://ubuntu-mate.community/t/22342) for the best practices.

 We use the [polyglot](https://github.com/untra/polyglot) gem to provide i18n support.

 As part of the build script, the website will generate the markdown files for other